Third-Party Tested ≥98% HPLC Purity — USA Shipped

 Key Facts

-Cagrilintide is a weight management research peptide (C194H312N54O59S2, MW 4409.01 g/mol).
+Cagrilintide is a metabolic & incretin research peptide (C194H312N54O59S2, MW 4409.01 g/mol).
 Long-acting synthetic amylin analogue for obesity and metabolic research.
 It is supplied as a lyophilized powder for laboratory and in-vitro research use only — not for human consumption.

 Classification Long-acting amylin receptor agonist